 - (a) Use regulations.
 No building or land shall be used and no building shall be erected, moved or altered in district J except for one or more of the following uses: as provided in Sec.
 14-105.

 - (1) All uses permitted in district F except townhouses and patio homes.

 - (2) Service centers limited to the following uses:

 - a.
 Assembling.

 - b.
 Communications.

 - c.
 Data processing.

 - d.
 Distribution.

 - e.
 Food service.

 - f.
 General administration.

 - g.
 Jobbing.

 - h.
 Light storage.

 - i.
 Nonretail sales.

 - j.
 Office.

 - k.
 Professional.

 - I. Research and development.

 - m.
 Servicing.

 - n.
 Wholesaling.

-- Description of a similar kind so long as it does not produce noise, odor, pollution or other features that are no greater or more objectionable to a reasonable person than the following uses:
+- o.
+Light manufacturing.
+The following uses are acceptable under light manufacturing and any other use of a similar kind so long as it does not produce noise, odor, pollution or other features that are no greater or more objectionable to a reasonable person than the following uses:

 - 1. Precision instrument machining.

 - 2. Electronic and mechanical assembly.

 - 3. Sign and architectural graphic manufacturing.

 - 4. Manufacture of printed material.

 - p.
 Or combination of such uses.